tc39/proposal-explicit-resource-management/README.md

 It is important that such an implicit interleaving point be adequately indicated within the syntax.
-We believe that the presence of `await using` within such a block is an adequate indicator, since it should be fairly easy to recognize a _Block_ containing an `await using` statement in well-formated code.
+We believe that the presence of `await using` within such a block is an adequate indicator, since it should be fairly easy to recognize a _Block_ containing an `await using` statement in well-formatted code.

 It is also feasible for editors to use features such as syntax highlighting, editor decorations, and inlay hints to further highlight such transitions, without needing to specify additional syntax.